JakubHerr/GitFit/docs/documentation.md

 - Application uses Google Firebase for authentication and data synchronization
 - The majority of features will work with no internet connection on mobile devices
 - On desktop, Google Firebase SDK does not currently support offline-first and internet connection is required
+- without internet connection, the user can do the following actions:
+- **TODO workout completion gets stuck with no internet**

 # Authentication